Sunset Boulevard (musical): Act II

 Joe is now living in luxury at Norma Desmond's mansion, for reasons he bluntly states are mercenary ("Sunset Boulevard").
 A cryptic message from Paramount has Norma certain that DeMille is eager to discuss her script ("There's Been A Call").
 She drops in on the set of his current film and is greeted warmly by former colleagues and the famed director himself, but he is non-committal about Salome ("As If We Never Said Goodbye").
 Meanwhile, Max discovers the studio had called to ask about Norma's Isotta Fraschini, not her screenplay.
 However, a delusional Norma leaves the lot convinced she'll soon be back in front of the cameras and begins to prepare for the role ("Eternal Youth Is Worth a Little Suffering").

 Increasingly paranoid, Norma deduces that Joe and Betty are more than just friends ("Too Much in Love to Care").
+Max tells Joe of the depth of his commitment to protecting Norma from discovering the truth, revealing that he was Norma's first husband and has stayed with her all these years ("New Ways to Dream" (reprise)).
 She calls Betty to reveal Joe's secret life at the mansion, but he overhears and grabs the phone to tell Betty to come see for herself.
-Realizing their affair is doomed, Joe brusquely tells her he enjoys being Norma's pet and that she should go back to Artie.
-Betty departs, confused and brokenhearted, and Joe tells Norma he is leaving her and returning to his hometown of Dayton, Ohio.
+Realizing their affair is doomed, Joe brusquely tells Betty he enjoys being Norma's pet and that she should go back to Artie.
+Betty departs, confused and heartbroken, and Joe tells Norma he is leaving her and returning to his hometown of Dayton, Ohio.
 He also bluntly informs her that Salome is an unfilmable script and her fans have long abandoned her.
 Furious and grief-stricken, Norma fatally shoots Joe three times as he storms out of the house.

 Now completely insane, Norma mistakes the swarms of police and reporters who arrive for studio personnel.
-Imagining herself on the set of Salome, she slowly descends her grand staircase and utters "And now, Mr. DeMille, I am ready for my close-up."
+Imagining herself on the set of Salome, she slowly descends her grand staircase and utters, "And now, Mr. DeMille, I am ready for my close-up." ("The Final Scene").